TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/all-limits-exceeded-warning.md

 productPesIds="15607"
 cloudEnvironments="public"
 />

-# Warning: Runbooks failed because they exceeded either memory, socket, or time limits
+# Warning Runbooks failed because they exceeded either memory, socket, or time limits

 <!--issueDescription-->
 We have investigated and identified that runbooks have failed because they exceeded either the maximum memory, sockets, or time limits allowed in the Azure Automation execution environment during the <!--$TimeRange-->[TimeRange]<!--/$TimeRange--> days prior to case creation.